budgetiser/budgetiser/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

-**Use Case**
+**Problem & Use Case**
-A clear and concise description of what you want (with example scenario of how you would use it).
+A clear and concise description of the inconvenience you are facing.
+Descripe in what situation you have this problem.

 **Expected behavior**
-A description of what you expected to happen.
+A description of how your situation can be improved.
+How should the app behave to be the most usefull for you.

 **Additional context**
 Add any other context about the problem here.